 An investor who sells a stock that has been losing value is prevented from claiming a loss if he shortly thereafter repurchases the stock.
 This is called a "wash sale" and the Internal Revenue Service (IRS) prohibits a taxpayer from claiming a loss on the sale or trade of a security, if within 30 days before or after this sale the investor buys a "substantially identical" stock or security.

 The tax laws influence greatly the strategies for selling stocks.
 Gains from stock sales sold at a profit are fully taxable.
 Capital losses can be used to offset capital gains, but if the losses exceed the gains, a maximum of $3,000 can be deducted against other sources of income.
 The rest of the losses have to be carried over to the next tax year.
+Many investors review their portfolio holdings in November and December to sell stocks with losses and reduce the tax liability of the stocks sold at a gain.

 There are various tools that can be used to analyze stock movements.
 The tools make it easier to decide when to buy or sell a stock by eliminating the short-term fluctuations that make it difficult to understand whether a stock is increasing or decreasing in value over a longer period of time.